Wind turbines & military bases successfully coexist.

-The wind industry strongly supports responsible, effective actions to identify and address potential conflicts of proposed wind farms and airspace use and radar.
+The wind industry strongly supports responsible, effective actions to identify and mitigate any potential impacts of proposed wind farms on military installations.

 Current procedures for review by FAA, DOD and others

-The Federal Aviation Administration (FAA) has legal jurisdiction over structures 200 feet tall and above.
-Utility scale turbines are approaching 500 feet tall, so developers must submit an application to the FAA for each turbine for a hazard determination prior to construction.
+The Federal Aviation Administration (FAA) has legal jurisdiction over structures over 199 feet tall.
+Utility scale turbines exceed that height.
+Therefore, developers must submit an application to the FAA for each turbine for a hazard determination prior to construction.
+As part of that evaluation, the structures are reviewed by the DOD Siting Clearinghouse.
+The Clearinghouse coordinates review among multiple DOD departments, including Army, Navy, Marines, Joint Staff NORAD and other offices as well as with local military bases.

-The DOD has also established an early consultation process through the DOD Siting Clearinghouse that can alert project developers to concerns prior to filing for official feedback through the FAA process.
-If concerns are found, DOD must discuss mitigation options.
+The DOD has also established an early consultation process through the DOD Siting Clearinghouse.
+This process can alert project developers and DOD to concerns before entering the formal FAA review process.
+If concerns are identified, discussion on potential mitigation, if any is available, takes place.

 Solutions to conflicts with wind turbines & radar

-A variety of siting, software and hardware solutions have been implemented.
+A variety of siting, software and hardware solutions have been implemented to ensure successful coexistence between wind farms and military facilities.

 For example, several companies joined the Air Force in a cooperative effort to implement technical mitigation and research that allowed wind farms to expand around Travis Air Force Base in California.